adinasarapu/adinasarapu.github.io/_posts/2023-02-20-blog-somalogic-proteomics.md

   - MS-based Proteomics

 ---
-The aptamer-based [SomaScan®](https://somalogic.com) assay is one of the popular methods of measuring abundances of protein targets.
-There is very little information on correlation between mass spectrometry (MS)-based proteomics, SOMAscan and Olink assays; Olink is another popular high throughput antibody-based platform.
-Some studies also reported a measurement variation between those platforms.
-In general aptamers/SOMAmers are selected against target proteins in their native conformation and in some cases against a functional protein with “known” post translational modifications (PTMs).
-It’s well known that novel PTMs (pathogen or disease-induced) can impact the protein structure, electrophilicity and interactions with proteins.
-The other main disadvantage is quantification which is based on DNA microarray chips (background noise).
-The main advantages are lower cost and data analysis.
+The aptamer-based [SomaScan®]((https://somalogic.com)) assay is a widely used method for measuring protein abundances.
+However, there is limited information on how SomaScan correlates with mass spectrometry (MS)-based proteomics and Olink assays, another high-throughput antibody-based platform.
+Some studies have noted measurement variations between these platforms.
+Aptamers or SOMAmers in the SomaScan assay are typically selected to bind target proteins in their native conformation or with known post-translational modifications (PTMs).
+However, novel PTMs induced by pathogens or diseases can alter protein structure, electrophilicity, and interactions.
+A key drawback of the SomaScan assay is that its quantification relies on DNA microarray chips, which can introduce background noise.
+On the other hand, the advantages include lower cost and efficient data analysis.

 **Table 1**.
 Overview of common proteomic platforms (Jiang W et al, Cancers, 2022).